SyncWare News

 • Basic Topics

-Is It a Number contains a trap to insure that you enter a number.
+Is It A Number?
+By Fred Nachbaur The following routine contains a trap to insure that you enter a number.
 This is useful in math drill programs, to prevent cheating by entering an expression.
-2068 Felt Hat will plot a “hat.”
+The BASIC interpreter will accept the question as the answer by evaluating the expression for you.
+For example, in response to

 • Basil's Compendium: A Few No-Nos